vsicurella/SuperVirtualKeyboard/README.md

  - Midi device doesn't get reconfigured when device settings change
  - Window resizing is bad funky
+ - Clicking on a held note should turn it off, but it doesn't work on Mac
  - Top piano notes don't get drawn
  - Definitely some more...